gmanchon/tensorflow-taxifare-deep/README.md

 - download sklearn pipeline and tensorflow model from gcp bucket
 - make prediction using downloaded model and pipeline
 - prediction api
+- used in order to run the tutorial on production API with GPU using Vertex AI Workbench

 # tests